 The new year is finally upon us, and with it comes a slew of resolutions and promises.
 Is this the year you lose weight, get your finances in order, or vow to see your friends and family more often?
 Perhaps your resolution ought to be playing more fun games – that’s a classic, and it never gets old.

 To that end, we’d like to introduce Poki.
 Poki bills itself as an “online playground” for gaming, and it’s a pretty accurate term; everything from shooters to motocross games to puzzlers can be found here, and it’s a pretty solid place to start honoring that “have more fun” resolution.
 Here, without further ado and in no particular order, are the top 10 trendy games you can play on Poki this January.
+There are a ton of fun games available for PS4 as well to pay attention to.
+Those games come out frequently but there can be waiting lists.

 We open proceedings with whirligig multiplayer shooter Getaway Shootout.
 If you’ve ever envisioned yourself fleeing the scene of a botched bank robbery, betraying your friends as you race to be the first to reach the getaway vehicle, then here is the oddly specific fulfilment of that vision.
 Each session of Getaway Shootout sees four characters competing to reach the finish line, aided by whatever weapons, shields and other assistance they can collect along the way.